Prefect Cloud Dataflow: A Guided Tour

-The beauty of Prefect is that each Task can individually specify how its result / output should be handled.
-This is achieved through the use of a Prefect Result Handler, which is simply a Python class with a read / write interface.
-The only requirement for a Result handler implementation is that the
+The beauty of Prefect is that output can be handled on a task-by-task basis.
+This is achieved through the use of a Prefect Result Handler, a Python class with a read / write interface responsible for persisting output.
+The only requirement for a result handler is that its

 When is data persisted?

-There are surprisingly few circumstances where Prefect Cloud actually needs to store data in a persistent way.
+There are few circumstances under which Prefect Cloud actually needs to persist data.

-Ultimately, data will be persisted anytime a Task's result handler is called.
-Task result handlers are only called in the following circumstances:
+Ultimately, data will be persisted anytime a task's result handler is called.
+Task result handlers are only called under the following circumstances:

 - Task Retries: in this event, result handlers are called on all upstream inputs to the retrying task

-- Task Caching: if a Task is set to cache its own result, result handlers are called on all upstream inputs to the cached task as well as on the task's output itself
+- Task Caching: if a task is set to cache its own result, result handlers are called on all upstream inputs to the cached task as well as on the task's output

-- Task Checkpointing: any Task which requests to be "checkpointed" will have its result handler called only on its own output
+- Task Checkpointing: any task requesting to be "checkpointed" will have its result handler called only on its own output

-- Parameters: all Parameters are JSON-serialized and sent directly to Cloud
+- Parameters: all parameters are JSON-serialized and sent directly to Prefect Cloud

 Where does all of this take place?

-All task execution, including the invokation of Result Handlers takes place on user infrastructure.
-Absolutely no user code is ever executed on the Prefect Cloud servers.
+All task execution, including the invocation of result handlers takes place on user infrastructure.
+Absolutely no user code is executed on Prefect Cloud infrastructure.

 Gotchas and Caveats